Her Majesty the Queen v. Gerard Comeau

 (New Brunswick) (Civil) (By Leave)

-Constitutional law - Constitutional law — Interpretation — Conflict of laws — Interprovincial trade — Notice of Prosecution for having brought alcoholic beverages into New Brunswick from Quebec — Whether this Court has jurisdiction to hear the substantive appeal in this case considering that leave to appeal before the Court of Appeal of New Brunswick was denied? — Whether section 121 of the Constitution is a free trade provision? — Constitution Act, 1867, s.
-121 — Liquor Control Act, RSNB 1973, c.
+Constitutional law - Constitutional law - Interpretation - Conflict of laws - Interprovincial trade - Notice of Prosecution for having brought alcoholic beverages into New Brunswick from Quebec - Whether section 121 of the Constitution Act, 1867 is a free trade provision? - Whether s.
+121 of the Constitution Act renders unconstitutional s.
+134 of the Liquor Control Act, RSNB 1973, c.
+L-10, which along with s.
+3 of the Importation of Intoxicating Liquor Act, R.S.C., 1985, c.
+I-3, establishes a federal-provincial regulatory scheme in respect of intoxicating liquor? - Constitution Act, 1867, s.
+121 - Liquor Control Act, RSNB 1973, c.
 L-10, s.
-134.
+134 - Importation of Intoxicating Liquor Act, R.S.C., 1985, c.
+I-3, s.
+3.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.

-In October 2012, Mr. Comeau was intercepted by the police in Campbellton, New Brunswick.
-He was returning from Pointe-à-la-Croix and the Listuguj First Nation Indian Reserve, in the province of Québec, where had purchased alcoholic beverages at a cheaper price than he would have paid had he purchased the alcohol in New Brunswick.
-Mr. Comeau was charged under section 134(b) of the New Brunswick Liquor Control Act, RSNB 1973, c.
-L-10 for exceeding the limit on beer and liquor that could be brought into New Brunswick from another province, and the alcoholic beverages were seized.
+In October 2012, the respondent Mr. Comeau drove from his hometown Tracadie, in New Brunswick, to Pointe-à-la-Croix and the Listuguj First Nation Indian Reserve, in the province of Quebec.
+He went there to purchase alcoholic beverages.
+Mr. Comeau was, at the time, under police surveillance as part of an investigation into cross-border liquor transport.
+His vehicle was intercepted upon his return, in Campbellton, New Brunswick.
+Mr. Comeau was charged by way of Notice of Prosecution for “hav[ing] or keep[ing] liquor not purchased from the Corporation”, an offence under section 134(b) of the New Brunswick Liquor Control Act, RSNB 1973, c.
+L-10.
+The police also seized the alcoholic beverages he had purchased that day, a total of 354 bottles or cans of beer and three bottles of liquor.
 In his defense, Mr. Comeau claimed that section 134(b) of the Liquor Control Act was an unenforceable provincial law, of no force and effect, as it contravened section 121 of the Constitution Act, 1867.

 - Date modified: